 Biological Surveys on other BIF Ranges of the Yilgarn Craton

-The Department of Agriculture and Foods in Western Australia (AgWA) conducts rangeland vegetation condition surveys that provides vegetation maps, climate information and more.
-The surveys of thirteen rangeland areas have been published to date.
-The last remaining rangeland survey has been recently initiated for the Southern Goldfields Region, which includes Helena and Aurora Range.
-The rangeland survey that is closest to Helena and Aurora Range is the Pastoral Survey of the Sandsrone - Yalgoo - Paynes Find area, surveyd in 1992-1993 and published in 1998.
-This survey goes in to the very northern edge of the Great Western Woodlands, just missing Helena and Aurora Range.
-Much of the information presented in Sandsrone - Yalgoo - Paynes Find area report has relevance to the Southern Goldfields region.
+Prior to the year 2000, Rangeland baseline surveys were conducted by Department of Agriculture and Foods in Western Australia (AgWA), now Department of Primary Industries and Regional Development (DPIRD).
+The published reports of the rangeland baseline surveys provide information on vegetation condition, vegetation maps, plant species, climate and more.
+To date, thirteen of the rangeland areas in Western Australia have been published.
+The rangelands baseline survey for the Southern Goldfields and Great Western Woodlands Region was initially expected to be published in 2021/2022, and would have included Helena and Aurora Range.
+However, this report has not been able to be located.
+Among the published rangeland basleline surveys, the closest to Helena and Aurora Range is the Pastoral Survey of the Sandsrone - Yalgoo - Paynes Find area, surveyed in 1992-1993 and published in 1998.
+This survey goes into the very northern edge of the Great Western Woodlands, just missing Helena and Aurora Range.
+Some of the information presented in Sandsrone - Yalgoo - Paynes Find area report is likely to have relevance to the Southern Goldfields region.

 BIF Floristic Surveys in the Yilgarn